Open Source vs Proprietary ERP: 10-Year TCO Comparison for SMBs

 How can data engineering reduce ERP costs?

-Data engineering helps businesses build reporting, analytics, and forecasting workflows without depending entirely on expensive vendor-controlled BI add-ons.
+Data engineering helps businesses build reporting, analytics, forecasting, and dashboard workflows without depending entirely on expensive vendor-controlled BI add-ons.